Generics

 let stringNode = ListNode(tvalue: "Hello")

-The <T> syntax defines a type parameter—a placeholder that gets replaced with an actual type when you create an instance.
+The <T> syntax defines a type parameter—a placeholder that gets replaced with an actual type when we create an instance.
 When we write ListNode<Int>, Swift replaces every T with Int.
 When we write ListNode<String>, it replaces every T with String.

 We’ve already used generics